-A domain name is a sequence of letters and or numbers separated by one or more periods (".") that act as a pointer to a unique numerical address (IP) on a computer network such as the Internet.
-That address may host publicly available content, or may be a private intranet.
+A web domain name is a sequence of letters and/or numbers/hyphens separated by one or more periods (".") that act as a pointer to a unique numerical address (IP) on a computer network such as the Internet.
+That address may host publicly available content (e.g. a website), or may be a private intranet.

-A domain name always ends with an extension of 2 or 3 characters.
-These characters can signify the country the website address is associated with or the type of organization; but not always - more on that below.
+A web domain name always ends with an extension of 2 or 3 characters.
+These characters can signify the country the website address is associated with or the type of organization; but this isn't always the case - more on that below.

-Thankfully, you don't need to memorise all of the below.
+Thankfully, you don't need to memorise all of the below as it can get a little confusing.
 As a registrant; usually all you need to be able to distinguish between is a domain name - the popular terms used collectively for second and third level domains - and a subdomain.

 TLD - Top Level Domains